wso2-attic/ballerina-integrator/README.md

 - [Testing](#testing)

 ## What you’ll build
-To understanding how you can manage database transactions using Ballerina, let’s consider a real-world use case of a simple banking application.
+To understand how you can manage database transactions using Ballerina, let’s consider a real-world use case of a simple banking application.
 This banking application allows users to,

 - **Create accounts** : Create a new account by providing username